stan-dev/design-docs/designs/0016-laplace_approximation_algorithm.md

 1. ```log_p__``` - The log density of the model itself
 2. ```log_g__``` - The log density of the Laplace approximation
 3. ```rejected__``` - A boolean data indicating whether it was possible to evaluate the log density of the model at this parameter value

+Reporting both the model and approximate log density allows for importance sampling diagnostics to be applied to the model.

 For instance, the new output might look like: